Xilinx/VMC_Help/AIE/FFT_Dynamic_Point/README.md

 #### Scale Output down by 2^

-Describes the power of 2 shift down applied to the accumulation of FIR terms before output.
+Describes the power of 2 shift down applied to output.
 It must be in the range 0 to 61.

 #### Number of cascade stages